 - Coordinate suppliers for garbage collection, cleaning, repairs and upgrades, technologies and equipment.

 - Keep inventory of equipment, furniture, supplies and making purchases when required.

 - Ensure cleanliness of the spaces between weekly professional cleaning.

 - Schedule and manage facility space rental and in-house events. (post-COVID)

 Key Skill Set

-- Attendance at in-person and virtual Biennale events, including evenings and weekends.
+- Attendance at in-person and virtual Biennale events, including evenings and weekends, may occasionally be required.

 You will be supporting the President, Vice President and a small team of three.
 The pace will be fast, and the standards will be high.
 The projects are amazing, so if you love cool public art, you’ll love the job.
 Interested candidates are welcome to send a cover letter and resumé to email@example.com by February 8, 2021.